Best Practices for Functional Testing | Global App Testing

 Global App Testing

-Crowdtesting, a method of product testing, involves utilizing a diverse group of professional testers worldwide.
-Global App Testing, for instance, currently boasts a pool of over 90,000 testers (as of July 2023) and expects continuous expansion.
+Global App Testing is a service that allows you to launch manual tests anywhere worldwide and receive your test results in less than two days.
+Crowdtesting, a product testing method, involves utilizing a diverse group of professional testers worldwide.
+Global App Testing, for instance, currently boasts a pool of over 90,000 testers and expects continuous expansion.
+Crowdtesting combines the benefits of specialized testing service providers and automated tests.
+These advantages include:

-• Extensive availability of devices and manpower: This eliminates the complexities associated with device management, particularly in tasks like version testing.
+It eliminates the complexities associated with device management, particularly in tasks like version testing.
 Additionally, it offers a broad range of devices, software versions, and, if needed, testers from different demographics and geographic locations.

-• Global availability and a large tester base: This enables the launch of numerous tests at any given time, with swift turnaround times.
+This enables the launch of numerous tests at any given time, with swift turnaround times.
 This flexibility allows for seamless integration of tests within agile sprints, incorporating overnight or weekend testing.
 Crowdtests are slower than automated tests but significantly faster than traditional manual testing methods, offering a significant advantage.
+We integrate with the following tools and services:

-• GitHUb
+• GitHub

 • Jira